-This document reports on the results of Minnesota's statewide ignition interlock pilot.
-This report is submitted to the chairs and ranking minority members of the Senate and House of Representatives committees having jurisdiction over criminal justice policy and funding.
+This document presents the results of Minnesota's statewide ignition interlock pilot.
+This report - an update of a September 2010 interim document -- is submitted to the chairs and ranking minority members of the Senate and House of Representatives committees that have jurisdiction over criminal justice policy and funding.